ship-of-the-desert/hw_week_04_day_02_Classes/readme.md

 ### Activity:

 - Create 3 different houses using the `House` class.
-- Create 'Daenerys Targaryen', 'Cersei Lannister', and 'John Snow' using the `Character` class.
+- Create 'Daenerys Targaryen', 'Cersei Lannister', and 'Jon Snow' using the `Character` class.
-- Add 'John Snow' to Cersei Lannister's enemy list using the `newEnemy()` method.
+- Add 'Jon Snow' to Cersei Lannister's enemy list using the `newEnemy()` method.
-- Kill 'John Snow'.
+- Kill 'Jon Snow'.
 - Display the house info of 'Daenerys Targaryen'.
 - Display the house info of 'House Stark'.